 The menu here is huge, but here are my favorite things to order at Itanoni, one of the best restaurants in Oaxaca:

-Tascalate - this is a beverage and is my favorite thing at Itanoni.
+Tascalate - this is a beverage (pictured above) and is my favorite thing at Itanoni.
 It’s a traditional non alcoholic drink made from toasted maize, chocolate, ground pine nuts, achiote, sugar and vanilla.
 It’s amazing - trust me.
 If you’re in a group - order the jarra (pitcher) to share.

 De ese - this unusual snack is a tortilla stuffed with a hoja santa leaf (adding an anise/peppery flavor) and whatever other ingredient you choose.